jaywking/updatelibraries/README.md

 ## Features

 - **Interactive Mode**: If run without arguments, an easy-to-use menu guides you through the update options.
-- **Automatic Package Updates**: Finds and upgrades all outdated `pip` packages in a single, efficient command.
+- **Automatic Package Updates**: Finds and upgrades all outdated `pip` packages, running them in small batches for better resiliency.
 - **Self-Updating `pip`**: Ensures `pip` itself is the latest version before proceeding.
 - **Environment Cleanup**: Scans for and removes temporary or broken package folders (e.g., `~packagename`).
 - **Flexible Exclusions**: Exclude packages from updates via the menu, command-line arguments, or a `requirements.txt` file.
 - **Dry Run Mode**: Preview which packages would be updated without making any changes.
-- **Robust Logging**: Creates a timestamped log file for every run in a dedicated `logs/` directory and automatically cleans up old logs.
+- **Robust Logging**: Creates a timestamped log file for every run, records the version changes for each package, captures detailed `pip` output on failures, and automatically cleans up old logs.

 ## Prerequisites